Kudo510/DevelopingAIApplicationswithPythonandFlask/ReadMe.md

     You'll need to install the Watson Developer Cloud SDK for Python.
 Open your terminal and run: pip install ibm-watson

-sentiment_analysis_application\test_sentiment_analysis.py to test using unitest- good code- know how to use unitets
+## sentiment_analysis_application\test_sentiment_analysis.py to test using unitest- good code- know how to use unitets

+## Using pylint to check the code style
+    pip install pylint
+    pylint file.py